-On the income side there was an overall positive variance of £250,278 which is the difference between actual and budgeted figures.
-The positive variance is due to receipts of £399,612 for CIL and S106 received in the year.
-If this is discounted there is a deficit of £149,334 due to coronavirus affecting income streams during the entire financial year.
+On the income side there was an overall positive variance of £1,028,302 which is the difference between actual and budgeted figures.
+The positive variance is due to receipts of £692,853 for CIL and S106 received in the year along with grants, and other positive variances.

-The negative variance of (£123,259) on Markets was due to reduced operating days and capacity due to coronavirus restrictions and reduced commission from the Livestock Market.
+The positive variance of £56,116 in Markets was due to increased income from the Market Hall and higher commission from the Livestock Market.